 Another thing to consider is whether the wine needs to be chilled or decanted.

-If you choose all big, bold wines, you might consider transferring them each to a wine decanter (here’s a great one) and serving them that way.
+If you choose all big, bold wines, you might consider transferring them each to a wine decanter (here’s one we like, if you don’t have one) and serving them that way.
 To avoid knowing which decanter holds which wine, make sure they are all the same size and shape.
 Most bold red wines benefit from breathing in a decanter for an hour or so before being served.
-Check out this guide on the proper method for decanting wines.

 For the white wines, you’ll need a wine bucket and ice to keep the bottles chilled.
 Always keep extra ice available to replace it when it inevitably melts.